 For further training on large datasets, users can assign computations and data beyond multicore processors and GPUs on the desktop or scale up to clusters and clouds, including Amazon EC2® P2, P3, and G3 GPU instances.

 MatConvNet is a process of Convolutional Neural Networks (CNNs) execution for MATLAB.
 The toolbox is originated with an emphasis on simplicity and flexibility.
-The library is the building blocks of CNNs as easy-to-use MATLAB functions, providing methods for calculating linear convolutions with filter banks, feature pooling, and many more.
+The library is the building block of CNNs as easy-to-use MATLAB functions, providing methods for calculating linear convolutions with filter banks, feature pooling, and many more.
 The MatConvNet allows for fast prototyping of distinct CNN architectures, and at the same time, it supports efficient computation on CPU and GPU providing to exercise complex models on large datasets.

 This library is a secured C++/CUDA implementation of convolutional neural networks.
 It can display optional layer connectivity and network intensity.
 Any marked acyclic graph of layers is accepted.
 Training is done using the back-propagation algorithm.